Unit VII. Presence

 Jesus taught that God is Love.
 He meant that literally.

-all space.
-We are immersed in Love and receive our nourishment from
+space.
+We are immersed in Love and receive our nourishment from it

-it in the same way that a fish lives in water.
-What a pity that we
+in the same way that a fish lives in water.
+What a pity that we are

 This is due, largely, to a misunderstanding of what love really is and how